atchin/BECI-figs/README.md

 ### *Important files and folders*
 *'figures'* folder: where figures from ```NPFC catch data.Rmd``` write to.
 The default for separate figures apart from report.

-*'reports'* folder: where the RMarkdown knits and exports the PDF to, given a short code snippet at the end:
+*'reports'* folder: where the RMarkdown knits and exports the PDF to, given a short code snippet at the end of the report:
 ```{r, echo=FALSE}
 rmarkdown::render("C:~/GitHub/BECI figs/output/reports/Pacificsauryreport_Jun252021.pdf")
 ```

-*'rmd'* folder: where report figures not generated in R are saved.
-They are included in the report via their file path, so these must be edited before compiling the report.
+*'rmd'* folder: where report figures not generated in R are stored.
+They are included in the report via their file path, so these must be edited to your own directory before compiling the report.